I recently started selling my favorite organic liquid fertilizers, the same ones I use at home.

-My two favorite types of sugar for fertilizing the garden are molasses and dextrose.
+My favorite type of sugar for fertilizing the garden is molasses.

-But if you don’t have them, just take whatever kind of sugar you have, just like we did when making the fish fertilizer above.
+But if you don’t have it, just take whatever kind of sugar you have, just like we did when making the fish fertilizer above.

 So mix some sugar and/or Coke into some water and spray it on plants and soil.
 I know it sounds a little wacky, but it’s a great thing to do.